-A recent study (Ibrahim et al, JAMA Surg 2017) found that the rate of serious complications after weight loss surgery varied 17-fold (yes, 17-fold), from 0.6% to 10.3%, across 165 accredited bariatric surgery center of excellence programs nationwide.
+The complication rate for serious complications after weight loss surgery, for example, was found in a recent study (Ibrahim et al, JAMA Surg 2017) to vary 17-fold (yes, 17-fold), from 0.6% to 10.3%, across 165 accredited bariatric surgery Center of Excellence programs nationwide.*

-Similarly, studies published by different surgeons report widely different average weight loss results after both gastric sleeve and gastric bypass surgery, ranging from excellent to poor.*
+Similarly, studies published by different surgeons report widely different average weight loss results, and widely different complication rates (e.g. leak rate) after both gastric sleeve and gastric bypass surgery, ranging from excellent to poor.*

-Why the wide disparity in outcomes between different surgeons and programs?
-Because different surgeons/programs do the operations in different ways, and do patient care in different ways.
+Why the wide disparity in patient outcomes between different surgeons and programs?
+Because different surgeons/programs have different skill/experience levels, and different surgeons/programs do the operations and patient care in different ways.

 Outcomes vary between surgeons